pearsonkai/hybriddisplay/README.md

 - `std::function<void()> fooLambda = \[myObj&\](){ foo(12,myObj); };`
 - `fooLambda();`

 And then we can pass that into a queue, where threads that are asleep can wake up and perform the job.
+This is convenient for tasks like model transforms, and expensive draw calls.
+When rendering a frame we split up the number of vertices in a model based on the number of threads we have in our pool, and allocate space for each thread to be able to write to an array.
+Threads perform the vertex transformation math and write their results in their allocated memory.

+Performing actions with Pool does contain overhead: each function call from the queue comes with it's own Mutex work, but being able to chop a single expensive function into multiple cheaper functions to have multiple cores in your CPU work on has cut frame time dramatically.

 ### Rendering